jmcameron/attachments/migration/source/migrate-1.5-to-1.6.rst

          fixes, empty the \*_attachments table and repeat the import process until all errors are eliminated.

- 12. Unzip the attachments file in the same directory on your Joomla 1.6/1.7 site as they were on your Joomla 1.5 site.
-This step requires that the article/parent IDs are identical between the 1.5 and 1.6/1.7 systems.
+ 12. Unzip the attachments file in the same directory on your Joomla 1.6/1.7/2.5 site as they were on your Joomla 1.5 site.
+This step requires that the article/parent IDs are identical between the 1.5 and 1.6/1.7/2.5 systems.
 If this is not true, some directory renaming will be necessary to ensure that the name of the parent directory above each attachment matches the article/parent ID.

- 13. In the back end on the Joomla 1.6/1.7 site, got to the Attachments page and execute the 'Utilities' command (on the right end of the toolbar).
+ 13. In the back end on the Joomla 1.6/1.7/2.5 site, go to the Attachments page and execute the 'Utilities' command (on the right end of the toolbar).
 Click on the item:

 	  **Regenerate system filenames**